 1. Old habits die hard

 When professionals are accustomed to following prescribed processes year after year, any type of change is difficult to accept.
-Recommending technology that dramatically shifts daily tasks can lead to hesitation from management and end users.
+Recommending new tech that dramatically shifts daily tasks can lead to hesitation from management and end-users.

 Encouraging management and professionals to adopt new technology is no easy feat.
 Just think about the evolving role of technology and how some end users may feel about making constant adjustments to their workflows.
 Finding technology solutions that support rather than shift user behaviors is key to garnering their approval.